Trails, Parks, Facilities

 - John Chisholm Memorial Ball & Soccer Field - Patterson/Louise Street

-- Pictou Elementary School Soccer Field - Wellington Street
+- Pictou Academy Soccer and Baseball Field - Wellington Street

 Community Use of Schools